skip to content

 • Music

-These would be lost in the worst-case scenario.
-If you save your passwords in your browser, you may want to export them (these are generic instructions):
+If you save your passwords in your browser, you may want to export them:

 Chrome

-• Click the Chrome menu in the toolbar and choose Settings.
+• Select the ‘Chrome’ menu in the toolbar and choose ‘Settings’.

 • Save the file to your desktop and keep a copy somewhere else, for example OneDrive or a USB stick.